Convergence of Limited Communications Gradient Methods: Preliminaries and Motivating Examples

 Component $n\in \mathcal{N}$ of $\vec{A}\vec{v}$ indicates the flow injection/consumption at node $n$, where $\vec{v}=(v_1,\ldots,v_E)$.
 We assume that the flow injection ($c_n>0$) or consumption ($c_n\leq 0$) of node $n\in \mathcal{N}$ is $c_n\in \R$ and set $\vec{c}=(c_1,\ldots,c_N)\in \R^N$.
-Then the Optimal Network Flow problem is~\cite{Ghadimi_2013,Zargham_2014}
+Then the Optimal Network Flow problem is~\cite{convex_boyd,Ghadimi_2013,Zargham_2014}

 where $C_e:\R\rightarrow \R$ are cost functions of the flow through edge $e\in \mathcal{E}$.
-If the cost functions $C_e$ are strongly convex, as in~\cite{Ghadimi_2013,Zargham_2014}, then similar one-way communication dual decomposition algorithm can be performed as in Section~\ref{subsec:Application_RA}.
-Different from Section~\ref{subsec:Application_RA}, the dual problem is unconstrained, i.e., $\mathcal{X}=\R^N$.
+If $C_e$ are $\mu$-strongly convex then the dual gradient is $L$-Lipschitz continuous with $L=\lambda_{\max}(\vec{A}\vec{A}\tran)/\mu$, see Lemma~1 in~\cite{Ghadimi_2013}.
+Then similar one-way communication dual decomposition algorithm can be performed as in Section~\ref{subsec:Application_RA}.
+In contrast to Section~\ref{subsec:Application_RA}, the dual problem is unconstrained, i.e., $\mathcal{X}=\R^N$.
 In addition, the dual variables are maintained by the nodes so it is the nodes that broadcast the dual gradients while the edges solve the local subproblems.
 Nevertheless, the dual gradient $\nabla f(\vec{x})$ can be measured at the nodes as the component $\nabla_n f(\vec{x})$ is simply the flow injection/consumption of node $n$ for a given $\vec{x}$.